-- Send an e-mail to email@example.com in which you state when you want to use Grasple.
+- Fill out the contact form in which you state when you want to use Grasple.

 - Grasple will create a teacher account for you within three days and they can help you to tailor the course to your needs.